 All other records of birds in Argyll should be sent to Malcolm Chattwood @ e-mail:.
 NB: an automated Excel record input spreadsheet covering all species on the Argyll bird list is available from Malcolm at the same e-mail address.

-Alternatively you can submit records to BirdTrack, the online bird recording system, operated by the BTO, the RSPB, Birdwatch Ireland and the SOC.
+Alternatively you can submit records via website or app to BirdTrack, the online bird recording system, operated by the BTO, the RSPB, Birdwatch Ireland and the SOC.
 All you need to do to get started is sign up as a BirdTrack user and register the sites where you watch birds.
 Your records will automatically be made available for the production of the Argyll Bird Report (provided you permit the local recorder to access them), for wider bird conservation issues and to track migration and distribution patterns.

 NB.
 When registering a site on BirdTrack for your Argyll bird records always use the four figure Grid Ref. that you find on the map or from the post code e.g. NR8687 for Lochgilphead.
 Not the Tetrad letter or 10km square ref.
 (NR88).
 A six figure ref. may be used for Roving Records.